Last Updated on February 17, 2023

 Symptoms of betta stress stripes

-How do you know if your betta is experiencing stress?
-This may vary from one fish to another, but here are some common symptoms that your betta might experience when under stress.
+What are the common signs of stressed bettas?
+This may vary from one fish to another, but here are some common symptoms your betta might experience when under stress.

 Lack of appetite

 Another symptom to look for is if your betta loses its appetite.
-If they eat less or stop eating at all, then you’ll know that something is wrong with your betta.
+If they eat less or stop, you’ll know something is wrong with your betta.